zalyoung/gitlab-handbook/content/handbook/marketing/channel-marketing/mdf-operations-process.md

 1. When the approvals have been completed, review the Funds Request and Allocadia to make sure all the details match including the dates and amounts
      1. Revise accordingly is there are any discrepancy
      1. You can check the budgeted amount in MDF Tracking View

 #### Step 2: Update MDF # in Allocadia & Epic

 1. Replace MDF “000” in Allocadia line item name with the new MDF #
-1. In the details panel, check the epic is linked correctly.
+1. In the details panel, check the epic is linked correctly
-1. Once confirmed, hit “Create/Update MDF Epic/Issues” to save changes.
+1. Once confirmed, hit “Create/Update MDF Epic/Issues” to save changes

 ### Marketo